 It is your (the student's) responsibility to:

-- Supply the Business Services Office with a tuition assistance (TA) authorization if you are seeking TA through a military branch.
-Please contact your Education Service Office for help with getting started.
+- Submit a tuition assistance (TA) authorization to Business Services if you are seeking TA through a military branch.
+Contact your Education Service Office for help with getting started.

-- Be prepared to make payment by the payment deadline if you register for a class not covered by a sponsor.
+- Be prepared to make a payment by the payment deadline if you register for a class not covered by a third-party sponsor.

 - Drop the appropriate courses prior to the first day of the term if you are not intending to take them.
 This will help to avoid non-refundable tuition charges.